jgm/pandoc/INSTALL.md

 </a>

 For alternative ways to install pandoc, see below under the heading for your operating system.

-In cases where a statically linked executable is installed, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.
+**Note**: the statically linked Pandoc binaries provided by us (or those available on Conda Forge) have a limitation.
+They are unable to utilise Lua filters that rely on Lua modules written in C. If you require the functionality offered by these filters, please consider an alternative method of installation.

 ## Windows